FreeON/freeon/Developers_Guide.md

 In addition, we encourage the submission of new functionality for inclusion in the official branch, with the following stipulations:

-1. The code is understandable and commented
+1. The code is understandable, commented and style conforming: (a) Fortran keywords are all capital. (b) Subroutines and Functions use mixed case naming. (c) Don't be afraid of long names, something like `i`, `ii`, `iii` is not acceptable.
 2. The submitted code is properly derived (GPL'able or GPL'd with attribution)
 3. The changes do not break validation
 4. Example files for regression testing are provided.